minhhoangbui/minhhoangbui.github.io/_posts/2022-12-24-object-detection.md

 <p align="center">
      <img src="/image/object_detection/yolo_v1.png" alt="" align="middle">
      <div align="center">
-        How YOLOv1 produces its output.
+        How YOLOv3 produces its output.
     </div>
 </p>

 That's the reason why YOLOv3 implements multiscale detection.
 With an image of input `1 x 416 x 416 x3`, this creates a output in form of a list of 3 `[(1 x 13 x 13 x 125), (1 x 26 x 26 x 125), (1 x 52 x 52 x 125)]`.

+Why 125 here?

+Suppose for each grid cell we predict 5 bounding boxes, each bounding box has 4 coordinate values and are 21 classes, then `(20 + 5) * 5 = 125`.

 Another thing is that while SSD considers background as a class, YOLO gives another meaning to this number, `objectness score`, which indicates the probability there is a object in this grid cell.
 It's more intuitive, in my opinion.
 Considering `background` as a class will lead to imbalance between this class and the others and this can't be remedied effectively by hard negative sampling.
+In short, in YOLO, it is `20 + 4 + 1`, while in SSD it's `21 + 4`.

 <p align="center">
      <img src="/image/object_detection/yolo_v3.png" alt="" align="middle">